5 Steps to Getting Your Company to Pay for Executive Education

 Step 1: Do the Research

 The first step to getting your company to pay for your online course is finding the right course that fills a necessary skills gap - a gap that's relevant to you and the company.
-The Oxford Cyber Futures programme, for example, will provide you with broad knowledge of the wide range of issues around cyber security.
-But most importantly, to the company, this is applied knowledge that you will be able to share across various functions of the organization.
+The Oxford Cyber Security for Business Leaders programme, for example, will provide you with broad knowledge of the wide range of issues around cyber security.
+But most importantly, to the company, this is applied knowledge that you will be able to share across various functions of the organisation.

 Step 2: Quantify your Reasons

 Once you have finished researching and have found the course that best fits your goals, you will need to start quantifying your reasons for taking the course.
 Begin collecting reasons, based on your research, for your selected course.
-For example, some benefits of the Oxford Cyber Futures programme include the opportunity to:
+For example, some benefits of the Oxford Cyber Security for Business Leaders programme include the opportunity to:

 - Gain a practical grounding in cyber security and its implications to your business.
 Maybe sight instances, in the past ,where the company was left vulnerable to cyber attack.

-- Recognize potential cyber threats to your company and the ability to aid in its protection.
+- Recognise potential cyber threats to your company and the ability to aid in its protection.
 According to research by Accenture 68% of leaders feel their cyber security risks are increasing.

 - Draw on insights from world-class academics and 20+ industry leaders to translate theory into practice.